shehreendheda/katacoda-scenarios/apmintro/instrumentapp/intro.md

-With the various resources and services that support your applications, it's important to be able to correlate your data across Datadog for faster troubleshooting, targeted alerting, and overall smoother workflows.

-In this activity, you will use tags assigned to a fictional e-commerce app, Storedog, to explore correlated metric, log, and trace data and to a create targeted alert.
-You will also create synthetics tests to work with tags as a facet for filters.

-The Storedog app is built using a Spree (Ruby on Rails) framework along with Flask (Python) microservices for handling coupon codes and ad services and is brought online using docker container images.
+The environment you will work with in this activity is a fictional ecommerce app, Storedog, that is built using a Ruby-on-Rails (Spree) framework along with Python(Flask) microservices for handling coupon codes and ad services, and is brought online using Docker container images.
+The app has been instrumented for APM with Datadog.
+This activity provides you with a walkthrough of the instrumentation using the following steps.

+Bring the Application Online
+Enabling Trace and Related Log Collection for the Datadog Agent Instrumenting the Ruby-based Application Services Instrumenting the Python-based Application Services Checking Incoming Traces and related Logs

+When you are ready to continue,  click **Start Scenario**.